You are using an outdated browser. Please upgrade your browser to improve your experience.

 Bishop Motiejus Valančius Homeland Museum

-The bishop Motiejus Valančius was an extraordinary figure of the 19th century: during the years of his bishopric he installed half a thousand clerics as priests, built half a hundred churches in Samogitia, initiated the Temperance Movement and, of course, wrote a lot of literary works.
-Where such active man was born and developed as a personality?
-Not far away from Kretinga, in cosy Nasrėnai village.
-The house in which the future bishop grew up has not survived but the Birthplace Museum of Bishop M. Valančius is established in the house standing instead of the former house.
-Visitors may familiarise with the life of the bishop, try to understand his childhood in the museum.
-And the 18th century barn which has survived in the territory of the homestead reminds of his childhood.
-An ethnographic exhibition, namely, the hostess granary, farm maid chamber, utensil chamber, grain chamber, is created in the barn.
-Besides, one of the first (if not the only) sculptures for potatoes in Lithuania can be seen in the museum.
+Bishop Motiejus Valančius was an extraordinary figure of the 19th century.
+During his years as bishop, he ordained over five hundred priests, built around fifty churches in Samogitia, initiated the Temperance Movement, and, of course, wrote numerous literary works.
+But where was such an active man born and shaped as a personality?
+Not far from Kretinga, in the cosy village of Nasrėnai.
+The house where the future bishop grew up has not survived, but the Birthplace Museum of Bishop M. Valančius now stands on its site.
+Visitors can learn about the life of the bishop and gain insight into his childhood at the museum.
+The 18th-century barn that has survived on the homestead also recalls his early years.
+An ethnographic exhibition has been created in the barn, featuring the hostess’s granary, the farm maid’s chamber, the utensil chamber, and the grain chamber.
+Additionally, the museum houses one of the first (if not the only) sculptures for potatoes in Lithuania.

 Additional information